mongodb/docs-app-services/source/includes/app-services-cli-overview.rst

 --------

-The Atlas App Services Command Line Interface (``{+cli-bin+}``) allows you to programmatically manage your Apps.
+The Atlas App Services Command Line Interface (``{+cli-bin+}``) allows you to programmatically manage your Applications.

 With the {+cli+}, you can create or update Apps from a local directory as well as export existing applications to a local directory.